btechpt/yuyu/README.md

 pip3 install virtualenv
 ```

+### Timezone

+Billing is a time sensitive application, please make sure you set a correct time and timezone on you machine.

 ### Openstack Service Notification
 You need to enable notification for this openstack service:
 - Nova (nova.conf)